weakish/docs-en/views/realtime-guide-intermediate.md

     // Not supported yet
     ```

-3. Tom gets a read receipt with the conversation’s `lastReadAt` updated.
+3. Tom gets a read receipt with the conversation's `lastReadAt` updated.
 The UI can be updated to mark all messages sent before `lastReadAt` to be read:

     ```js
     var { Event } = require('leancloud-realtime');
     conversation.on(Event.LAST_READ_AT_UPDATE, function() {
       console.log(conversation.lastReadAt);
-      // Update the UI to mark all the messages before lastReadAt to be “read” });
+      // Update the UI to mark all the messages before lastReadAt to be "read" });
     ```
     ```objc